GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-I have yet to see any problem, however complicated, which when looked at in the right way, did not become more complicated.
+I have no special talent.
+I am only passionately curious.

-~ Poul Anderson
+~ Albert Einstein
 <pre>

 </pre>